DDeenis/quizzz/README.md

 # step-quiz

-App for creating and conducting tests
+App for creating and conducting quizes